GEMDevEng/NovaCore/DEPLOYMENT_INSTRUCTIONS.md

 ### 4.3 Verify Variables
 ```
-All three variables should be visible in the Variables tab
+All three variables should be visible in the Environment Variables list
-Click "Save" if prompted
+They will be applied to the next deployment
 ```

 ---